Tauka/effing-router/README.md

     {
       name: 'users',
       component: Users,
+      redirect: {
+        condition: $noUsers,
+        to: 'news'
       }
+    }
   ]
 }
 ```

 Only required prop is `name`.
 However, if you use `RouterView` from `effing-router/react`, you will have to specify `component`

+#### Redirects
+Redirect configuration can be specified for each route, it consists of two required properties: `condition` and `to`.

+`condition` is a boolean store, and if has value true, redirects to `to`.
+It is reactive, which means redirect can be triggered both on `router.go` and when condition store becomes true

+`to` can be any form of argument of `router.go`, basically `router.go` gets called with `to`

 #### Compiling path